backand/ORM/json_query_language/docs/querylanguage.md

 Variables are not escaped because we can escape only constants.

 The generated SQL statement will include the variables.
 Variables will be substituted later by constants.

+# Substitution

+Substitute variables into a query with variables.
+The variable assigment is a hash whose keys are the names of the variables and whose values are the constants to be substituted.